coinbase/paymaster-bundler-examples/README.md

 You should receive an Etherscan link with your sponsored transaction in the terminal output.
 [Example](https://sepolia.basescan.org/tx/0xe51e9bf6fea0dfecfcbf7168bcc7da2c833ad0dcac5651940953a89857674885)

-### 7. Play around with our demo app
-If you'd like to see an example of an app sponsoring NFT mints in action, check out our demo app [here](https://buildonchainapps.xyz/paymaster-bundler).

 ```
 Minting to 0xF19CEA17462220437000F459f721e3e393bd1fc9
 Waiting for transaction...